 We next tested the ability of organoids to produce albumin and detoxify ammonium chloride, in optimally cultured in the conditions.
-We compared these conditions, to that of organoids obtained using matrigel as a control.
+We compared these conditions, to that of organoids obtained using matrigel as a reference point.
 Albumin production was highest from organoids derived from cultures containing TGF-β and EGF (Figure 2A).
 Again, surprisingly, organoids derived from the culture in all three growth factors, yielded the least amount albumin production.
 This pattern of albumin production co-related with the morphology of organoids obtained as above.
 When organoids were assayed for the ability to detoxify ammonium chloride to urea, a similar pattern was observed.
 Urea production was highest from organoids derived from the culture containing TGF-β and EGF in comparison to the organoids derived from all three growth factors (Figure 2B).
 A similar co-relation of function to morphology was observed.

-Histological and biochemical properties of organoids
+Histological and biochemical properties of organoids derived from methylcellulose

 Having established the functionality of these organoids, we then analysed the histology of these optimally cultured organoids.
-These organoids expressed hepatocyte specific marker OCH1E5 and biliary cytokeratin 7 (Figure 3B) and Control H&E section (Figure 3A) indicating that cells of both hepatocyte and biliary lineage were present in the organoids (dual staining).
-These organoids also expressed Cytokeratin 19 (Figure 3B, right and middle panels) Furthermore, confocal, microscopy also revealed CD31 expression in these organoids suggesting endothelial cell formation (Figure 3C).
+These organoids expressed hepatocyte specific marker, OCH1E5 and; biliary marker, cytokeratin 7 (Figure 3B) and Control H&E section (Figure 3A) indicating that cells of both hepatocyte and biliary lineages were present in the organoids.
+These organoids also expressed Cytokeratin 19 (Figure 3B, right and middle panels).
+Furthermore, confocal, microscopy also revealed CD31 expression in these organoids suggesting endothelial cell formation (Figure 3C).

 Finally, we assessed the ability of organoids to conjugate bilirubin.
-Albeit relatively low levels, these organoids could conjugate bilirubin (Figure 4A).
+Albeit relatively lower levels compared to the HepG-2 cell line, these organoids could conjugate bilirubin (Figure 4A).
 Strikingly, we found the expression of MRP-2 in these organoids, suggesting an attempt at organisation of the hepatocytes into a lobule (Figure 4B, middle panel) and compellingly, bile staining as shown in a Fouchet stain (Figure 4C).

 Discussion

 In this study, we show that methylcellulose, an inert semi-solid media, could be utilised as a scaffold to establish liver-organoids that resemble liver structure and function.
+The results we obtained here are comparable to that of using matrigel as a scaffold.
+There was also a good correlation of the morphology of organoids obtained to functional activity.
+Albeit the lowered functional activities (albumin and urea production) using methylcellulose as opposed to matrigel, the suitability of using methyl cellulose towards clinical grade expansion of organoids is highly compelling.
+Further optimization and scaling up of the process is underway.
 Methylcellulose is a synthetic chemical product derived from cellulose.
 Cellulose is heated with sodium hydroxide and the resulting substitution of hydroxyl residues on cellulose are replaced with methoxide(14).
 Methylcellulose is used in a wide array of applications in industry and in the clinic.
 It is a well-known agent for the treatment of constipation(15) and its derivatives can be used as artificial tears(16, 17) or saliva.
 In the laboratory, methylcellulose has long been used as a scaffold for the development of colony forming cells from haematopoietic stem/progenitor cells and is a good support for studying stem cell proliferation and differentiation(18-20).
+As such, it should be relatively easy to implement a clinical grade strategy using methylcellulose as a scaffold to obtain liver-organoids.